- "'The Vietnam War' Sponsor Bank of America Teams With The Lumineers to Support the USO "

-In the Academy Award-winning film, Lt.
-Dan Taylor, played by Gary Sinise, loses his legs in an ambush while serving in Vietnam.
+In the Academy Award-winning film, Lieutenant Dan Taylor, played by Gary Sinise, loses his legs in an ambush while serving in Vietnam.
 Convinced he was destined to die in battle like his relatives, Lt.
 Dan blames title character Forrest Gump for saving his life.
 Living without legs creates a feeling of uselessness for the character.
 In a pivotal moment, Lt.
-Dan refers to himself as a “legless freak,” yelling at Gump that he’ll never achieve his full potential and wonders out loud, “What am I going to do now?”
+Dan refers to himself as a “legless freak,” yelling at Gump that he’ll never achieve his full potential, and wonders out loud, “What am I going to do now?”

 “That particular story hadn’t really been seen.
 So when you see the story of Lt.
 Dan, that’s a hopeful story for our … wounded veterans, because he’s a wounded combat veteran and he is also able to be successful in life,” Sinise said.
 “He’s married at the end and he’s standing up on new legs.
 You never thought you’d see him out of the wheelchair.”

-At the end of the movie, Gump is elated to see Lt.
-Dan—walking on his new prosthetic legs—and his fiancé attend his wedding.
+At the end of the movie, Gump is elated to see Lieutenant Dan—walking on his new prosthetic legs—and his fiancé attend his wedding.
 And Lt.
 Dan is happy, despite his long journey to recovery.